Submission Preparation Checklist

 Guidelines for Authors

-Manuscripts have to be double-spaced with one-inch margins.
-Headings must be used to designate the major divisions of the paper.
-To facilitate the review process, manuscripts should contain page and line numbering.
-Manuscripts must be written in English.
-Authors whose native language is not English are bly advised to have their manuscript checked by a language editing service, or by an English mother-tongue colleague prior to submission.
+Authors whose native language is not English are strongly advised to have their manuscript checked by a language editing service, or by an English mother-tongue colleague prior to submission.

 As an option, PAGEPress offers its own professional copyediting service.
 Professional copyediting can help authors improve the presentation of their work and increase its chances of being taken on by a publisher.
 In case you feel that your manuscript needs a professional English language copyediting checking language grammar and style, you can find a reliable revision service at: